top of page

 Skin ageing is not a surface problem.
 It is a structural redistribution problem operating across multiple tissue layers simultaneously.

 Collagen is the structural protein that gives skin its firmness, thickness, and resilience.
 It makes up over 90% of skin mass.
 Research published in ScienceDirect confirms collagen synthesis declines by 1 to 1.5% annually from the mid-twenties onward.
 That sounds manageable.
 Over two decades it produces a visible structural deficit that no topical skincare can fully address.
 Think of it like a bridge.
+Early structural damage is invisible because the overall load-bearing capacity is still strong.
+Micro-fractures accumulate for years without affecting function.
+Eventually enough has accumulated that what was hidden becomes visible all at once.
+That is what most patients experience in their forties.
+Not a sudden change in the rate of ageing.
+A crossing of the threshold that was always coming.

 The fat compartments: why the face deflates